-When combining a system with a display unit or a display kit, consult the maximum operating temperatures listed in the respective chapter (4 "Display units" on page 217 or 3 "Display kits" on page 205).
+When combining one of these system with a display unit or a display kit, consult the maximum operating temperatures listed in the respective chapter (3 "Display units" on page 209 or 4 "Display kits" on page 285).

-If an additional drive is installed in an IPC5600 or IPC5600C (e.g. disk drive, CD-ROM, LS120, SuperDisk,...) or if an add-on drive is installed in an IPC5000C, the maximum operating temperatures for the individual drives may not be exceeded (see technical data for each drive).
+If an additional drive is installed in an IPC5600 or IPC5600C (e.g. disk drive, CD-ROM, LS120, SuperDisk, etc.) or if an add-on drive is installed in an IPC5000C, the maximum operating temperatures for the individual drives may not be exceeded (see technical data for each drive).

 The maximum environmental temperatures listed here were determined under worst-case conditions using the application software HiPower 3.0 from Intel and B&R Automation Runtime.
 Experience has shown, however, that higher environmental temperatures can be reached under typical conditions, e.g. using Microsoft Windows.
-The testing and evaluation is to be done on-site by the user (reading the temperatures in BIOS for IPC5000C and IPC56000C - see chapter 6 "Software", section 3.6.2 "Statistics motherboard", or under Windows for IPC5000, IPC5600, IPC5000C and IPC5600C see chapter 6 "Software", section 5.2 "B&R IPC diagnostics utility").
+The testing and evaluation is to be done on-site by the user (reading the temperatures in BIOS for IPC5000C and IPC56000C - see chapter 6 "Software", section 3.6.2 "Statistic motherboard", or under Windows for IPC5000, IPC5000, IPC5000C and IPC5600C see chapter 6 "Software", section 5.2 "B&R IPC Diagnostics Utility").